nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ![screenshot19](../assets/images/steel_mountain/screenshot19.png)

-Next, I copied our reverse shell over to the service directory which contains the actual **ASCService.exe** file.
+Next, I moved our reverse shell over to the service directory which contains the actual **ASCService.exe** file.
 This is done using the `move` command:

 ![screenshot20](../assets/images/steel_mountain/screenshot20.png)